 I’m not sure exactly when Kentucky Fried Chicken starting meaning so much to me, but I know that I’ve enjoyed it for most of my life.
 Growing up, my siblings and I mostly ate at home and our idea of eating out was McDonalds, Burger King, Hot Dog on a Stick and of course KFC.
 That’s what we could afford and amongst all the fast food chains, Hot Dog on a Stick was a solid contender for the top spot, but KFC was my favorite.
 The savory southern fried chicken, the smooth mashed potato and gravy and the sweet coleslaw.
 When we’d lift the lid off the bucket, I’d dive right for the first drumstick I could find and then I’d split a warm biscuit right down in half and alternate between a mouthful of each.

 I’d pull the plastic lid off the mashed potatoes, lick off the bits stuck to it and then pull a spoonful out to dip in the delicious brown gravy.
 These were some of my earliest happy thoughts.
-Financially, we didn’t have much, but I never felt like anything was missing and my mom always bought us what we wanted to eat.
+Financially, we didn’t have much when we first arrived in America, but I never felt like anything was missing and my mom always bought us what we wanted to eat.

 Stepping in, I am greeted by the Colonel and a perfectly modern KFC.